 Please continue to take any blood pressure or heart medications.

-- Motrin, Aspirin (ASA) and nonsteroidal anti-inflammatory drugs (NSAIDS) stop 7 days before your myelogram
+- Motrin, aspirin and nonsteroidal anti-inflammatory drugs — stop seven days before your myelogram

-- Coumadin 5 to 7 days before (please consult your imaging physician)
+- Coumadin — five to seven days before (please consult your imaging physician)

-- Any psychological drugs such as antidepressants or MAO inhibitors, 48 hours before
+- Any psychological drugs such as antidepressants (MAO inhibitors) and anti-nausea medication — 48 hours before and for 24 hours after the exam

 Please discuss with your physician before making any changes to your medication regimen.